underlay/underworld/links.md

 extracts the `"http://people.org/joel"` node from the target document and appends `"name": "Joel Gustafson"` to it.
 If `"http://people.org/joel"` _also_ had an `@index` with some CID, it'd recursively resolve that link through too, etc.

 This approach doesn't quite have the conceptual feng shui I'm gunning for, it's still surprisingly non-intrusive: JSON-LD frames can't match `@index` values and thus presently ignore them (what a waste!).
-IDs used within the frame are scoped to the containing graph, so they won't collide and merge with the rest of the document during processing.
-The scheme comes with a built-in reification strategy: it's easy to link either to a document-as-a-document or to a subject node within a document.
+But IDs used within the frame are scoped to the containing graph, so they won't collide and merge with the rest of the document during processing.
+The approach also comes with a built-in reification strategy: it's easy to link either to a document-as-a-document or to a subject node within a document.

 _developing..._